airfranceklm/ng-lazy-image/README.md

    * '{"offset": 200}' this will influence when to start loading the image, 50px by default
    * '{"nolazy": true}' this will set the image at once and only change on resize
 - "class" : `afkl-lazy-wrapper` will use height 0 trick, `afkl-img-ratio-1-1` sets correct aspect ratio so container is 100% responsive as well (optional, include css)
-- Using directive "afkl-image-container" to have a scrollable container
+- Using directive `afkl-image-container` to have a scrollable container

 ## Todo
 1. Angular directives don't have any notion of style encapsulation, but Angular is expected to incorporate that functionality eventually.
 At the moment our optional css is delivered in an own stylesheet.
 2. Check for native browser support
 3. Look at sizes implementation (100vw)
 4. Rewrite pixeldensity to width (new spec), making it simple [blog](http://dev.opera.com/articles/native-responsive-images/)
-5. Making non lazy load optional (so it sets picture/img element)

 ## Help
 - Using bower on corporate network which blocks git protocol run `bash git config --global url."https://".insteadOf git://`

 ## Grunt tasks
 Source file of this bower module is placed at '**src/lazy-image.js**'.
-Our bower content is also available '**dist/**'
+Our bower content is also available at '**dist/**'

 Prerequisites